pyapp-kit/app-model/docs/getting_started.md

 The application has a [`injection_store`][app_model.Application.injection_store] attribute that is an instance of an `in_n_out.Store`.
+A `Store` is a collection
+of:

-A `Store` is a collection of "providers" (functions that can be called to return an instance of a given type), and "processors" (functions that accept an instance of a given type and do something with it).
-The `Store` is used to provide the arguments to the command when it is executed, based on the type annotations in the command function definition.
+- **providers**: Functions that can be called to return an instance of a given type.
+These may be used to provide arguments to commands, based on the type annotations in the command function definition.
+- **processors**: Functions that accept an instance of a given type and do something with it.
+These are used to process the return value of the command function at execution time, based on command definition return type annotations.

 Here's an example.
 Let's say an application has a `User` object with a `name()`
 method: